orifdjon/flappyBird/README.md

 # flappyBird
 desktop game

-To run you have to click run botton in IDEA
+To run you have to click run buttom in IDEA